calmhandtitan/SystemOfLinearEquation-Solver/README.md

-Matrix-Equation-Solver
+SystemOfLinearEquation-Solver
 ======================

-This is a cross entropy method based matrix equation solver, for AX = B, where A and B are given.
-It gives approximate solution.
+This is a cross entropy method based system of linear equations solver, for AX = B, where 2D matrix A and vector B are given, *where number of varibales are greater than number of given equations*.
+Since it uses probabilistic approach, it gives approximate solution.
 You can also find it on pastebin ,http://pastebin.com/Q4c73Kdi